Lokesh1606/Lokesh1606/README.md

 •	👀 I’m interested in coding

-•	🌱 I’m currently learning spring boot and angular 18
+•	🌱 I’m currently learning spring boot security and angular 18

 •	💞️ I’m looking to collaborate on projects

+• 👌 Boosting the Machine Learning algorithm

 •	📫 Reach me at bandalokesh22@gmail.com